 Our Team

-With over 30 years of experience in Qui Tam cases, the attorneys on Baron & Budd’s whistleblower representation team have represented some 70 clients in government fraud cases returning over $5.4 billion to federal and state agencies, with whistleblower recovery shares as high as 49%.
+With more than 50 years of experience in Qui Tam cases, the attorneys on Baron & Budd’s whistleblower representation team have represented some 70 clients in government fraud cases returning over $6 billion to federal and state agencies, with whistleblower recovery shares as high as 50%.
 They are ready to help if you have evidence of fraud involving electronic health records.

 Please call (866) 432-2203 or complete our contact form if you would like more information.
 For more information, see What You Need to Know About Becoming a Whistleblower.
 Please understand that contacting us does not mean that you have established an attorney-client relationship with Baron & Budd, P.C.”